Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 One intriguing aspect of bulk CrI$_3$ is a large gap ($\approx$ 4 meV) between the two magnon branches, which was observed experimentally~\cite{PhysRevX.8.041028}.
 There are mainly two mechanisms that have been proposed to explain this, namely a large next NN DM interaction~\cite{PhysRevX.8.041028} or NN Kitaev interactions~\cite{PhysRevLett.124.017201}.
 Relativistic exchange interactions in bulk and monolayer of CrI$_3$ were studied in Ref.~\onlinecite{PhysRevB.102.115162}.
 According to that work, where both conventional DFT as well as two different flavours~\cite{ldau1,lsdau} of LDA+$U$ calculations were employed, both calculated DM interaction and Kitaev terms were found to be too small to induce a substantial gap in the magnon spectrum at the $K$ point.
-The work of Ref.~\onlinecite{ke_electron_2021} suggested that GW approximation combined with a Hubbard $U$, is needed to reproduce the magnon spectrum and most importantly that the $\approx$ 4 meV magnon gap is open by correlation enhanced interlayer coupling.
+The work of Ref.~\onlinecite{ke_electron_2021} suggested that this is moderately correlated materials with strong non-local interaction effects and GW approximation combined with a Hubbard $U$, is needed to reproduce the magnon spectrum and most importantly that the $\approx$ 4 meV magnon gap is open by correlation enhanced interlayer coupling.
+More elaborate discussions on the role of non-local correlation effects and on the importance of charge self-consistency in CrX$_3$ can be found in Refs.~\cite{Swagata_GW_2021,Swagata_SCF_2021}.
 Given the relative young age of this field of magnetic materials, it is likely that other mechanisms will be discussed in the future.

 Other 2D magnets, such as Cr$_2$Ge$_2$Te$_6$~\cite{wang2019giant}, Fe$_3$GeTe$_2$~\cite{jang2020origin}, CrO$X$ ($X$=$\{$Cl,Br$\}$)~\cite{PhysRevMaterials.5.034409}, FeX$_2$~\cite{PhysRevB.103.054409} have also been studied with the help of {\it explicit} calculations of interatomic exchange.
 Interestingly, the class of 2D versions of Cr$_2$X$_2$Te$_6$ (X=Ge and Si) systems was predicted from ab-initio electronic structure theory~\cite{lebegue2013two} before the experimental realization.
 A rather common feature of the magnetic 2D materials is that they are characterized by relatively strong hybridization of $3d$ orbitals of the transition metals and the $p$ orbitals of the ligand states.
 In this case, the choice of electronic states that should be used in the expressions of interatomic exchange (Section~\ref{detailsLKAG}), i.e. the projection scheme, becomes particularly non-trivial.
 This issue has been raised by Solovyev and co-workers in Refs.~\onlinecite{PhysRevB.99.104432, wang2019giant}.